 Expectations & Philosophy:

 · This is a club for families who are serious about developing effective communicators.
 This is NOT just a speech class.
 While you can give high school speech credit after your child completes our club season, you will be frustrated if you come into the club expecting a speech class.
 While some instruction will take place, the majority of the time students will be speaking, doing activities, or watching other speeches.
 Debate will be more of a traditional classroom setting through about half of the semester.
-About halfway through, weekly class debates will begin.
+About halfway through, weekly debates will begin.

-· As a club, we are committed to traveling and competing as a team at an NCFCA (National Christian Forensics and Communications Association) tournament each year (dates TBD).
+· As a club, we are committed to traveling and competing as a team at an NCFCA (National Christian Forensics and Communications Association) tournament each year (dates and location TBD).
 NCFCA is a national Christian speech and debate league which offers several three-day tournaments each year for homeschooled students all over the Midwest, often with a special one-day add-on speech event for children younger than 12.
-These tournaments begin in January and run through June.
+These tournaments begin in January and run through April.
 Students must be members/affiliates of NCFCA to compete in these tournaments.
 Affiliation with NCFCA and registration for NCFCA tournaments have additional costs determined by the NCFCA and are separate from and in addition to the cost to join QV.
 Affiliation/membership in NCFCA and/or participation in NCFCA tournaments is not required for QV.
 However, as a club we encourage and support competition in NCFCA tournaments.
 Competition is not an end of itself, but it is a very effective tool to hone speaking and debate skills.
 There is nothing like being judged to encourage students to strive for excellence.
 Tournaments also are fun and students often make new friends at tournaments.
-Of course, whether a student competes at NCFCA tournaments must be for the parents to decide (other than our club’s tournament on December 9 which is required).
+Of course, whether a student competes at NCFCA tournaments must be for the parents to decide (other than our club’s practice tournament on December 7 which is required).
 We hope all QV families will join us for this fun and educational team event!

 ______________________________________________________________________